 Meanwhile, most businesses play it ultra-safe and go with that old, dusty adage, “If it ain’t broke, don’t fix it.”
 Fair enough, but it’s the brightest minds in every industry who refuse to settle for good enough.

 So, what we have here is a tension between people who are open to changing nearly everything and people who want to maintain the status quo.
 With these opposing internal forces, how can a business move forward intelligently and avoid productivity-killing conflicts?
+What it the key to ERP Implementation?

 In my experience, the trick is how these competing interests are managed within an organization.
 I look for answers from companies that thrive in a rapidly changing world.
 They are successful at taking everyone forward into new paradigms.
 They have a smart, effective method they use to tackle change management, no matter what the change may be.